Tornadoes of 1982: November

 There were 19 tornadoes confirmed in the US in November.

 December

 There were 96 tornadoes confirmed in the US in December.
 At the time, the number of tornadoes in the month vastly exceeded the previous record of 61 set in 1967.
 Arkansas and Missouri both experienced the highest number of December tornadoes on record, with 46 and 30 touching down in the respective states.
 This value was later eclipsed in 2002 when 99 tornadoes were confirmed, and then again in 2021, when 220 tornadoes touched down.

 December 1–3

 A prolific December tornado outbreak took place over the first few days of the month, with 38 tornadoes confirmed over three days.
 The outbreak primarily affected Missouri and Arkansas, with an F3 tornado directly hitting the west end of Little Rock, Arkansas killing two people.
+Another F3 tornado passed through the small community of New Baden, Illinois, resulting in two fatalities and causing an estimated $7.5 million in damages.
 It was the largest single tornado outbreak in the month of December at the time, before it was beaten again later that same month.